rrickert/faa.aids/README.md

 we see the appearance of incidents other than accidents.
 Data from 2008 to present become very sparse again, including only very preliminary values.
-Yearly spikes suggest that the events follow strong seasonal cycles, possibly (but probably not) driven by springtime crop dusting binges.
+Yearly spikes suggest that the events follow strong seasonal cycles, possibly (but probably not) driven by frenzies of springtime crop dusting.

 ``` r
 library(tidyverse)